About the Codes of Conduct and Ethics (Codes)

 Putting the Codes into practice

-The Codes are not intended to be used as a rigid set of rules; they are designed to help teachers navigate and resolve difficult professional and ethical dilemmas.
+The Codes are designed to help teachers navigate and resolve difficult professional and ethical dilemmas.

-While there may be no single correct solution, you should be able to account for your actions by referring to the Codes.
+While there may be no single correct solution, teachers should be able to account for their actions by referring to the Codes.

 The Codes should be treated as an educational tool to help the profession: